Welcome to our updated NitroPack review.

 - The PageSpeed Insights scores greatly improved.

-To help you visualize the comparison, here’s how things stack up for the Chicago, Illinois test:
+To help you visualize the comparison, here’s how things stack up for the Virginia, USA test:

-Notice the massive improvement here.
-The test site is almost 3x faster with NitroPack.
+Notice the massive improvement to page load times and page weight here.
+The test site is significantly faster with NitroPack.

 Finally, here are the PageSpeed Insights scores: